Learn How to Cook Prime Rib (That's Way Better than Any Steakhouse)

 Seasoning the Meat

 Seasoning prime rib isn't like seasoning pork chops, chicken breasts or single slices of steak.
 This is a huge piece of meat, so go ahead and pack on the flavor.
 We'll teach you a homemade version with lots of garlic, shallots and herbs.
-If you're going with the store-bought version, try something like herbes de Provence.
+If you want an easy route, try plenty of salt and pepper with herbes de Provence.

 Picking Your Pan